 Any difference should be reflected in the new value

-And answer for this question is — because the changed structure is representing a different value.
-These two collections, the previous and the changed one are not the same.
+And answer for this question is — because the changed structure is representing the different value.
+These two collections, the previous and the changed one, are not the same.
 The fact can not be changed, despite from the size of the value, value is unchangeable fact.

 So if you start thinking in terms of values, then such doubt should not bother you.
 If doubt doesn’t go away then Immutable.js comes into rescue, few words about that in the next chapter.